 Who doesn’t like free plants?
 Managing stock plants gives you a ready and healthy supply of new clones to share or just keep for yourself.
 Using stock plants for propagation gives you an identical cutting or tuber to the mother plant.
-Keeping a mother plant free of disease ensures healthy offspring and just requires a little know how to make her thrive and produce generations of fine babies.
+Keeping a mother plant free of disease ensures healthy offspring and just requires a little know-how to make her thrive and produce generations of fine babies.
 Choose healthy, superior examples of your preferred species of plant when using stock plants for propagation.

 What is a Stock Plant?

 Stock plants are healthy specimens of plants you wish to propagate.
 Their entire purpose is to be the genesis of a new generation of the same kind of plant.
-Depending upon the variety of plant, stock plants are the source of cuttings, graft material, seeds, bulbs or tubers.
+Depending upon the variety of plant, stock plants are the source of cuttings, graft material, seeds, bulbs, or tubers.
 This is why they are often called mother plants.

 All vegetative plant material that is grown from the stock plant is genetically identical to the parent and is called a clone.
-Keeping a mother plant healthy and free of disease is as important as it is to keep a gestating mammal in best shape.
+Keeping a mother plant healthy and free of disease is as important as it is to keep a gestating mammal in the best shape.
 Managing stock plants is the most important concern when propagating plants.

 How to Maintain Mother Plants